Mustafa-Haidari/Mustafa-Haidari/README.md

 - 👋 Hi, I’m @Mustafa-Haidari
-- 👀 I’m interested in full-stack web development and software development
+- 👀 I’m interested in full-stack web development and my favorite is mern stack
-- 🌱 I’m currently learning software development
+- 🌱 I’m currently working as a software developer in php
 - 💞️ I’m looking to collaborate on ...
 - 📫 You can reach me via my emial: mhaidarpoor@gmail.com